-Credit card companies are always looking for fresh ways to get new customers.
-Often, this means putting out lucrative signup bonuses that reward you with cash back.
+During difficult times, you may find yourself needing some time to pay off essential purchases.
+One way to reward your spending is seeking out lucrative signup bonuses that reward you with cash back.
 These are great, but sometimes, the best deals are less flashy.
-A long period of 0% APR and/or the promise of fee-free balance transfers might not seem like a great reason to sign up for a credit card, but looks can be deceiving!
-These offers are actually some of the best on the market, and here's why.
-Note: Citi is a partner of Brad's Deals.
+A long period of 0% APR and/or the promise of fee-free balance transfers might be able to provide your family with more financial freedom during times of trouble.
+These offers are some of the best on the market, and here’s why.

 Capital One® Quicksilver® Cash Rewards Credit Card: Best Combo Card